Some posts contain compensated links. Please read this disclaimer for more info.

 Croatia Carnival And The Best Places to go!

-Croatia Carnival or Maškare season is coming up in Croatia, so it is the perfect opportunity to start planning your Croatia itinerary for 2018 and visit some astounding Carnival destinations in Croatia.
+Croatia Carnival or Maškare season is coming up in Croatia, so it is the perfect opportunity to start planning your Croatia itinerary and visit some astounding Carnival destinations in Croatia.

 Croatians are known to take their carnival very seriously, as every region, city, and village in Croatia, regardless of their age, participate in the spirit of Maškare.
 This is a centuries-old tradition that goes back to ancient times when ferocious masks kept away the forces of evil, according to ancient legends.